dsasacramento/dsasacramento.github.io/_pages/get-involved.md

 If you want to vote at meetings, you'll need to officially join National DSA on their website and pay dues.
 All dues-paying members of National DSA living in the Sacramento are automatically members of Sacramento DSA.

 <a href="https://act.dsausa.org/donate/membership2020/" class="btn btn-primary">Join National DSA</a>

+By joining, you'll be enabling the continued growth of a socialist movement in the Capital City.
+Whether it's strike support, canvassing, membership meetings, or educational events, your contributions make our organizing possible.

+Additionally, you can contribute to our ongoing Mutual Aid efforts in the myriad of ways that we seek to address the lack of resources for so many, by becoming a contributing member to our <a class="btn btn-primary" href="[/about/committees](https://www.patreon.com/SacDSAMutualAid)"> Mutual Aid Patreon</a>